vahidk/hypered/README.md

 - `random_starts` (int, optional): The number of random initialization points.
 - `iterations` (int, optional): The number of iterations to run the optimization.
 - `seed` (int, optional): The random seed for reproducibility.
-- `parallelism` (int, optional): The number of parallel jobs to run.
 - `cwd` (str, optional): The current working directory for the subprocess.

 Note that you can use predefined variables {params_path} and {results_path} in your binary string to specify the path to parameters and results json files accordingly.